Shannon McGregor

 Shannon Joan McGregor (born 7 December 1999) is a Scottish footballer who plays as a midfielder for Celtic and the Scotland national team.

 Club career

 She began her career at hometown club Aberdeen before joining Hibernian in December 2017, aged 18.
 She won three trophies and made well over 100 appearances for the Edinburgh club, also recovering from two serious ACL injuries, before joining Celtic in 2024.
+On 26 June 2026 Celtic announced that McGregor would extend her contract with the club until the summer of 2027.

 International career

 She has represented Scotland at various youth levels.
 She received a first call-up to the senior squad in October 2024, and made her full international debut that month in a Euro 2025 play-off against Hungary.

 Personal life

 In June 2022, McGregor became engaged to Hibernian teammate Siobhan Hunter on holiday in Tenerife.
 In January 2024, both were given a leave of absence by the club after Hunter's mother suffered serious injuries in an accidental fall, coincidentally also occurring in Tenerife.